dbannier/care_labels_parsing/README.md

 * data
   * raw : contains the raw data file
   * processed : contains the results files
+    * products_database.json : the processed file re-structured in json format, based on Pydantic.
     * final_care_label.csv : the processed file in csv format.
-    * products_database.json : the processed file re-structured in json format.
     * to_review.xlsx : specific items that may need special attention as they have remaining text after being processed.
 * notebook
   * investigation_nb : jupyter notebook with a brief analysis of the care labels data.